att/vfd.gadgets/src/gobbler/README.md

 transmission.

+### Default MAC Addresses
+The array of default MAC addresses is applied, in order, to each of the interfaces.
+Unlike the the white list of MAC addresses (below) the address pushed to a device as the default will persist over Gobbler restarts.
+If there are fewer MAC addresses in this array, then the interfaces which are initialised after all have been assigned will not have a default MAC assigned.
+MAC addresses may be duplicated for interfaces which reside on different PFs; attempting to use the same MAC address on the same PF will result in an error.
+If the array is omitted from the configuration file, no defaults are assigned.

 ### Whitelist MAC Addresses
 Gobbler will genenerate a series of _set mac-vlan_ requests to set one or more MAC addresses in the VF's whitelist.